ShumailaAhmed/AI-Workshop/README.md

 print(model.forward(x))
 ```

-So we have seen 3 ways to use a simple linear regression model, or determine equation of a line. but this is the fundamental to define any complex model that we will be doing shortly.
+So we have seen 3 ways to use a simple linear regression model or determine the equation of a line. but this is fundamental to define any complex model that we will be doing shortly.

-Next we perform training so as to learn new weights and bias values based on given data.
+Next, we perform training to learn new weights and bias values based on given data.
 Up until this point we have not introduced any data and we were just looking at random parameters.

 ### Making Data
-Before we learn the concepts related to the model and train a model on the data we need to create and visualize the data, so lets do that
+Before we learn the concepts related to the model and train a model on the data we need to create and visualize the data, so let's do that
-we are going to make following data
+we are going to make the following data
 ![Data Visualization](https://github.com/ShumailaAhmed/AI-Workshop/blob/main/data.png)